Skip to content

 print(counter) # 2

-Modifying global variables can make code hard to reason about.
+Modifying global variables makes code hard to test and reason about—functions have hidden dependencies.
 Prefer returning values and passing parameters.
-If you find yourself using global a lot, consider refactoring. πŸ”§
+If you're using global frequently, refactor to classes or pass state explicitly.

 The nonlocal Keyword

-For nested functions, nonlocal lets you modify variables from an enclosing (but not global) scope:
+For nested functions, nonlocal modifies variables from enclosing (non-global) scopes:

 nonlocal for Nested Functions